AdobeXD/plugin-samples/scenegraph.md

 <a name="SceneNode+boundsInParent"></a>

 ### *sceneNode.boundsInParent : \![<code>Bounds</code>](#Bounds)*
-The node's _path bounds_ in its parent's coordinate space (represented by a bounding box aligned with the parent's X/Y axes - so ifthe node has rotation, the top-left of the node is not necessarily located at the top-left of boundsInParent).
-Path bounds match theselection outline seen in XD, but exclude some visual parts of the node (outer stroke, drop shadow / blur, etc.).
+The node's _path bounds_ in its parent's coordinate space (represented by a bounding box aligned with the parent's X/Y axes - so if the node has rotation, the top-left of the node is not necessarily located at the top-left of boundsInParent).
+Path bounds match the selection outline seen in XD, but exclude some visual parts of the node (outer stroke, drop shadow / blur, etc.).

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode)
 **Read only**: true